Skip to Content

 Winchcombe is one of the closest Cotswold towns to Cheltenham, just eight miles to the north.
 It’s best-known for Sudeley Castle, which was built in 1442 and is where Henry VIII’s last wife Katherine Parr lived and died.
 Its beautiful gardens and some of the rooms are open to visitors.

-Winchcombe is also a great place for walkers, with an annual walking festival (19–21 May 2023).
-There are lots of paths into the surrounding countryside, including a circular walk to Neolithic burial chamber Belas Knap.
+Winchcombe is also a great place for walkers, with an annual walking festival each May.
+There are lots of paths out into the surrounding countryside, including a circular walk to Neolithic burial chamber Belas Knap.
 Or you could walk to/from Cheltenham on the 8-mile Slow Ways route.

 Sudeley Castle in Winchcombe